bottlerocket-os/hotdog/README.md

 ## How it works

-When runc sets up the container, it invokes `hotdog-cc-hook`.  `hotdog-cc-hook` copies the hotpatch files into the container's filesystem at `/.hotdog`.
+When runc sets up the container, it invokes `hotdog-cc-hook`.  `hotdog-cc-hook` bind-mounts the hotpatch files into the container's filesystem at `/dev/shm/.hotdog`.
 After the main container process starts, runc invokes `hotdog-poststart-hook`, which uses `nsenter` to enter the container's namespaces and fork off a `hotdog-hotpatch` process.  `hotdog-hotpatch` runs several times with decreasing frequency (currently 1s, 5s, 10s, 30s) to detect and hotpach JVMs inside the container.

 ## Troubleshooting

-`hotdog` will add several files to the `/.hotdog` directory in each container.
-You can find the log from `hotdog-hotpatch` in `/.hotdog/hotdog.log`.
+`hotdog` will add several files to the `/dev/shm/.hotdog` directory in each container.
+You can find the log from `hotdog-hotpatch` in `/dev/shm/hotdog.log`.